rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.5.0.txt

 version in the meantime, simply move the database directory to a safe place.
 In all other cases just remove the directory.

-The debian package upgrade detects the presence of an old schema and asks the user how to proceed.
-The rpm package upgrade moves any existing database to a backup location.
+The debian and rpm package upgrades move any existing database to a backup location.

 Credits